reactjs/react.dev/src/content/reference/react/use-client.md

 In a React app, components are often split into separate files, or [modules](/learn/importing-and-exporting-components#exporting-and-importing-a-component).

-For apps that use React Server Components, the app is server-rendered by default. `'use client'` introduces a server-client boundary in the [module dependency tree](/learn/understanding-your-ui-as-a-tree#the-module-dependency-tree), effectively creating a client-module subtree.
+For apps that use React Server Components, the app is server-rendered by default. `'use client'` introduces a server-client boundary in the [module dependency tree](/learn/understanding-your-ui-as-a-tree#the-module-dependency-tree), effectively creating a subtree of client modules.

-To better illustrate this, consider the following React Server Component app and its module dependency and render tree.
+To better illustrate this, consider the following React Server Components app.

 <Sandpack>